Scots swim their way to success

 When JV coach Jim Kelly first began coaching back in 1999, the team only had around nine swimmers.

-While students in Carlmont have associated the swim team with their speedo runs—as they are often seen on campus with their arms linked and cheering with a deafening volume that challenges the beats of the marching band—this was not always the case.
+While students in Carlmont have associated the swim team with their speedo runs—as they are often seen on campus with their arms linked and cheering with a loud volume that challenges the marching band—this was not always the case.

 The Root of their Spirit